Walkleys Road Corridor FAQ

 Yes.
-Usable, attractive open space and parks that meet the needs of the local community would be part of this development, and we would like to hear what you would like to see in any future development of the site.
-The intent is to provide high quality, developed reserves servicing existing and new residents, whereas the current road reserve is expansive and largely undeveloped.
+Usable, attractive open space and parks that meet the needs of the local and broader community will be part of this development.
+The intent is to provide high quality, developed reserves for residents to use, rather than the current road reserve which is expansive and largely lacking in facilities.

 Is the development of the reserve definitely going to happen?

 There are still several processes to go through before the project can proceed.
 This includes a formal road closure and community land revocation process.
 Once this has happened planning approval will also need to be sought.

 If the project is given planning approval, Council is required to undertake detailed design and other planning and land division approvals prior to any construction commencing.
 This is expected to take at least 18 months.